SLXD249/Switch-Guide/README.md

 Rei NX<br/>
 Con: Randomly sends crash reports to Nintendo when you are connected to the Internet, regardless of if you're using a DNS blocker, which greatly increases your chances of being banned the longer you're connected.<br/>
 Pro:Simple to use just inject the payload and put the files on your sd and your done<br/>
+Con:Quite Buggy And crashes alot and that means crash repots<br/>
+Pro:Has sigpatches for homebrew nsps/unsinged titles
 <br/>
 SD Files Switched<br/>
 <br/>